-The Investment Manager anticipates that 5% of the asset allocation will be in the remaining investments of the Company which are not aligned with the social characteristics.
-Such assets will be cash and money market funds which will be used for liquidity management and collateral posting purposes, and such assets will not be subject to any minimum environmental or social safeguards.
+The Investment Manager anticipates that not more than 30% its Invested Assets will be in investments which are not aligned with the social characteristics.
+In addition, investments of the Company in cash, money market funds and government securities will not be aligned with social characteristics.
+Any assets of the Company which are not determined to promote social characteristics will not be subject to any minimum environmental or social safeguards.